Spring Awakening (musical): 2015 Broadway revival

 Deaf West Theatre mounted a production directed by Michael Arden based on a concept of Arden's husband, first National Tour cast-member Andy Mientus.
 The cast, made up of both deaf and hearing actors, performed the show in American Sign Language and English simultaneously.
 The deaf and hard-of-hearing actors in certain roles were paired with a hearing actor who voiced the roles.
 The majority of the hearing actors were also part of the live onstage band.
 The production incorporated 19th-century-appropriate aspects of oralism in deaf education to complement the themes of miscommunication, lack of proper sex education, and denial of voice.
 The production opened in Los Angeles in the fall of 2014 at the Rosenthal Theater.
-When it transferred to the Wallis Annenberg Center for the Performing Arts in Beverly Hills from May to June 2015, Mientus and original Broadway cast swing Krysta Rodriguez played Hanschen and Ilse.
+When it transferred to the Wallis Annenberg Center for the Performing Arts in Beverly Hills from May to June 2015, Mientus and original Broadway cast swing Krysta Rodriguez played Ilse.
 The production transferred to Broadway at the Brooks Atkinson Theatre with the same cast, except the addition of Marlee Matlin, Camryn Manheim, Patrick Page, and Russell Harvard in the adult roles.
 It was produced by Ken Davenport and Cody Lassen.
 The revival began previews on September 8, 2015 and opened on September 27, 2015.
 It closed on January 24, 2016.